 Dennis was a founding member of OVM and the one who put the most personal time and energy into running the club during the first twenty years.
 He held every office at one time or another and also published the newsletter in the early years.
 Colleen Frye was kind enough to send in some memories of her husband, his love for the machines he owned and his association with OVM:

 'Denny Frye, cofounder with David Stein of OVM, died in September 2008.
 I recently rediscovered his meticulous binders containing every issue of the OVM newsletter.
 They held 'institutional memories' from 1980 until his last entry in July 2008: proof of nearly 30 years of work dedication and love for OVM.

 From his teenage years until the end of his life, Denny was enthralled with cycles.
 His garage held many vintage ones, some in pieces and some standing proudly.
 They were a work in progress.
 Rebuilding !
 Restoring !

 His red BMW and yellow Ducati and, of course, his BSA took him on many magical rides, some by himself, some with his cherished OVM friends.
 He loved all of his motorcycles but the vintage ones held closest to his heart.
 Ride on Denny !'

 Sharon worked for many years alongside her husband Cliff Majhor, well known for being the proprietor of Cycle Hub on Portland's Sandy Boulevard.
-Cliff is a founding member of OVM, is still with us and speaks fondly of his longtime companion now passed on.
+Cliff was a founding member of OVM, is no longer with us and spoke fondly of his longtime companion.

 Wally Skyrman, founding member and master restorer, passed away in September 2010.
 He was a good friend to all of us and will be missed.
 A memorial service was held October 3 in Central Point, OR.